 How are the state’s goals affecting Californians’ electricity use?

 For California to achieve the long-term goals of reducing greenhouse gas emissions and becoming a zero-carbon state, the trend to produce more electricity from renewable resources must continue.
 Over the past decades, Californians have done a great job conserving energy and becoming more energy efficient.
 They can continue that progress and help the state reduce harmful emissions by taking additional steps toward sustainability.
 The availability of cleaner energy during the day creates an opportunity for Californians to think about not only how, but also when electricity is used to power their daily lives.

+This is why Californians were transitioned to Time Of Use (TOU) rate plans.
 In response to Assembly Bill 327 (Perea, 2013) in 2015, the California Public Utilities Commission (CPUC), which regulates investor-owned utilities (IOUs), protects consumers, safeguards the environment, and ensures Californians’ access to safe and reliable utility infrastructure and services, approved the Residential Rate Reform decision (D.15-07-001).
-This decision ordered the state’s major IOUs – Pacific, Gas & Electric (PG&E), Southern California Edison (SCE) and San Diego Gas & Electric (SDG&E) – to transition residential customers to Time Of Use (TOU) rate plans beginning in 2019.
+This decision ordered the state’s major IOUs – Pacific, Gas & Electric (PG&E), Southern California Edison (SCE) and San Diego Gas & Electric (SDG&E) – to transition residential customers to Time Of Use (TOU) rate plans began in 2019.

 Does Time Of Use (TOU) impact my gas bill as well?